Aesculapian snake: Diet and predators

-Predators include badgers and other mustelids, foxes, wild boar (mainly by digging up and decimating hatches and newborns), hedgehogs, and various birds of prey (though there are reports of adults successfully standing their ground against feathered attackers).
+Predators include badgers and other mustelids, foxes, wild boar (mainly by digging up and decimating egg clutches and hatchlings), hedgehogs, and various birds of prey (though there are reports of adults successfully standing their ground against feathered attackers).
 Juveniles may be eaten by smooth snakes and other reptilivorous snakes.
-Also a threat mainly to juveniles and hatches are domestic animals such as cats, dogs, and chickens, and even rats may be dangerous to inactive adult specimens in hibernation.
-In areas of concurrent distribution, they are also preyed upon by introduced North American raccoons and east Asian raccoon dogs.
+Also a threat mainly to juveniles and hatchlings are domestic animals such as cats, dogs, and chickens, and even rats may be dangerous to inactive adult specimens in hibernation.
+In areas of concurrent distribution, it is also preyed upon by introduced North American raccoons and east Asian raccoon dogs.